ENCODE-DCC/atac-seq-pipeline/README.md

 ## Conda

-We don't recommend Conda for dependency helper.
+We don't recommend Conda for software dependency resolver.
 Use Docker or Singularity instead.
 We will not take any issues about Conda.
-You can install Singularity locally without super-user privilege and use it for our pipeline with Caper (with `--use-singularity`).
+You can install Singularity and use it for our pipeline with Caper (by adding `--use-singularity` to command line arguments).

 1) Install [Conda](https://docs.conda.io/en/latest/miniconda.html).